kon

 "Meaning" is a broad category.
 The most common usage of kon for meaning is semantic meaning, i.e. the meaning of words in language.
 Every semantic space entry in this dictionary could be described as an instance of "kon."
 If a speaker didn't know what another speaker meant even though they heard all the words, they could say that they didn't understand the "kon."
 Less often you'll see kon used for more abstract ideas of meaning, such as the meaning of a piece of art.
 This category is about unseen ideas or parts of thought.

 Finally, gas. air is a very prototypical example of kon, but air is composed of a very specific set of gaseous matter.
 Even if a gas is visible, like steam or smoke, it's still squarely part of kon's semantic space.
 The entirety of Jupiter can be kon.
 Clouds can be kon.
-Hell, the sun can even be kon if you're looking at what composes it and framing it from that perspective instead of framing it as producing light.
+Hell, the sun can even be kon if you're looking at what composes it and framing it from that perspective instead of framing it as a producer of light.

 ku translations